George Stevens: 1922–1933: Assistant cameraman

 Stevens worked as an assistant cameraman on Heroes of the Street (1922), a silent drama directed by William Beaudine.
 He then moved to Ince Studio where he worked on The Destroying Angel (1923) and several Westerns, including The Virginian (1923) released by Preferred Pictures.
-His first onscreen credit as an assistant cameraman was the 1923 short film Roughest Africa, starring Stan Laurel.
+He was an uncredited assistant cameraman on the 1923 short film Roughest Africa, starring Stan Laurel.

 At the age of 17, Stevens was employed at Hal Roach Studios as an assistant cameraman to Fred Jackman.
 His first project was The Battling Orioles (1923) and was followed by The White Sheep (1924).
 Within a year, Stevens worked on Black Cyclone (1924), an installment of a silent Western film serial featuring Rex the Wonder Horse.

 The next installment was The Devil Horse (1925).
 Directed by Fred Jackman, Stevens was one of the two cameramen, collaborating with Floyd Jackman (Fred's brother).
 While trick photography had been used previously, Stevens experimented with using filters on the panchromatic film, by which he filtered "the sky black for night sequences, instead of just tinting it blue, and using long telephoto lenses to bring the background up, things that a kid would do."

 The Jackman brothers left Hal Roach Studios, but Stevens stayed to photograph a series of short comedies starring Laurel and Hardy.
 Oliver Hardy had been under contract with the studio, but Roach hired Stan Laurel from Universal Pictures to write gag stories.
 Stevens's first project with the duo was Slipping Wives (1927), whereby he worked as director of photography and a gag writer on 35 of their short films, including Bacon Grabbers (1929) and Night Owls (1930).
 According to Stevens, he learned from this experience that comedy could be "graceful and human".

 Filming for one short proved difficult when Laurel's blue eyes failed to register on orthochromatic film, but Stevens made a successful test of him using panchromatic film.
 By 1930, Stevens began directing film serial installments of The Boy Friends.
 At one point, Stevens grew tired of directing two-reel gag comedies and refused to direct another film that Roach had asked him.
 He told Leonard Maltin, in 1970: "[Roach] told me a story he wanted me to do.
 I couldn't see it at all, and I'd just started on something else.
 So I thought it over, and I said, 'Hal, I can't do it.
 I don't understand it.
 A half-hour later, Stevens was informed by a studio manager that he was fired, with the termination effective on New Year's Eve 1931.